-Prior to the second we eek 100%

-Prior to the third week c.
-70%

-Prior to the fourth we ek 60%

-During the fourth wee k 40%
+Prior to the second week 100% Prior to the third week 70% Prior to the fourth week 60% During the fourth week 40%

-c 1 4 6 -1 1

 No refund will be given after the fourth week.

 Weekend College

 When a weekend college student drops a course with penalty or withdraws from the university, official notice must be filed with the Center for Adult and Continuing Education.
 Tuition and other charges will be cancelled at the following percentage rates: